Mr-Smyth/circles/README.md

 ## Assign Children
 ### Step 5 of 5
 This page is reachable from completing or skipping the Assign Sibling page, and only when the person being edited has an existing spouse or partner.
-This page is also reachable, from the view circle page, if the person being viewed has a partner already set-up, and also has no existing children.
+This page is also reachable, from the view circle page, if the person being viewed, has an existing partner already set-up, and also has no existing children.
 The page includes common site navigation and a reduced logo pushed to the top left.
 The page will display the existing Children of the person being edited, in a row of links, within a top separated window.
 These links are clickable and when clicked, allow the user to remove the clicked child if you choose to, this will also remove the link between the child and the parent being edited.
 All other links will remain in place